In vehicles with automatic transmissions, a metal disc called a flexplate, connects the crankshaft to the torque converter.

-A flexplate consists of a steel circular disk with perforated holes; and is balanced to improve smooth running.
-Also, Flexing allows it to respond to small differences of alignment between the engine and the transmission.
+A flexplate consists of a steel circular disk with perforated holes.
+And, is also balanced to improve, smooth running.
+Consequently, flexing allows it to respond to small differences of alignment, between the engine and the transmission.

-The starter motor engages this ring gear to start the engine.
+The starter motor, engages this ring gear to start the engine.
 There may be times that you have to remove it.
-Above all, If you have to remove the flexplate; it must go back on the same way.
-Balancing is very important.
+But, if you have to remove the flexplate, it must go back on the same way.
+Because, balancing is very important.

 - Out of balance engine or torque converter.

-- Failure to torque the flexplate bolts to proper specifications and in proper sequence.
+- Failure to torque the bolts, to proper specifications and in proper sequence.

 - Poor quality parts.